 Boring titles rarely work, except for in certain professional industries.
 And even then, why write a boring title when you can write something that makes people want to read your content.

 If you’re stuck for ideas, run some topics through copy.ai for inspiration.
 However, you should not accept the generated recommendations verbatim.
-AI copywriting tools rewrite content based on the body of content that’s already publicly available.
+AI writing software rewrite content based on the body of content that’s already publicly available.
 So if you want to stand out, avoid Google penalties, and be unique, write your own titles with or without the help of AI tools.

 Make The Most of Meta Descriptions